AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/49.jpg)

-<aside class="notice">PRO TIP: first solder the two diagonal pins of the socket.
+<aside class="notice">PRO TIP: First solder the two diagonal pins of the socket.
 Then make sure that the socket is aligned with the board nicely, correct the alignment if needed and then solder the rest of the pins</aside>

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/50.jpg)